changeworld/azure-docs.pl-pl/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - Polecenie programu PowerShell
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'policyStorageTags' -ArtifactFile .\artifacts\policyStorageTags.json
      ```

-1. Dodaj szablon w grupie zasobów. **TemplateFile** szablonu Menedżer zasobów zawiera normalny składnik JSON szablonu.
+1. Dodaj szablon w grupie zasobów.
+The **TemplateFile** for a Resource Manager template includes the normal JSON component of the template.
 Szablon używa również wielokrotnie parametrów strategii **storageAccountType**, **tagName** i **tagValue**, przekazując każdy z nich do szablonu.
-Parametry planu są dostępne dla szablonu za pomocą parametru **TemplateParameterFile** i wewnątrz kodu JSON szablonu, którego para klucz-wartość służy do iniekcji wartości.
-Nazwy planów i parametrów szablonu mogą być takie same.
+The blueprint parameters are available to the template by using parameter **TemplateParameterFile** and inside the template JSON that key-value pair is used to inject the value.
+The blueprint and template parameter names could be the same.

-   - Plik szablonu Azure Resource Manager JSON — \artifacts\templateStorage.json
+   - JSON Azure Resource Manager template file - \artifacts\templateStorage.json

      ```json
      {